What is Passive Solar Heating & Cooling?

-Passive heating and cooling is not new.
+Passive heating and cooling of homes is not new.
 The above image is of Mesa Verde National Park, the Ancestral Puebloan cliff dwellings in Colorado, occupied from 700 to 1300 AD.
 This early North American settlement was shaded from the summer sun, but fully exposed to the sun in winter, which would heat the rocks and provide some warmth to homes.

-While having a home rated by any performance scale (like Passive House) is great as it draws attention to advanced home building techniques, this is not an elite club you that you should either commit to or feel excluded from.
+While having a home rated by any performance scale or certified (like Passive House) is great as it draws attention to advanced home building techniques, this is not an elite club you that you should either commit to or feel excluded from.

-Passive heating and cooling is simply a matter of determining where the sun exposure is, and trying to capture and keep as much of that heat as you can in the winter while keeping it out in the summer.
+Passive heating and cooling in homes is simply a matter of determining where the sun exposure is, and trying to capture and keep as much of that heat as you can in the winter while keeping it out in the summer.
 This may seem like a tall order, but the seasonal position of the sun conveniently serves this end.
 In the winter the sun is low and will reach far into your house, in summer it is high overhead and easy to keep out.

 The first thing to understand is that there are two kinds of solar collection in home design - active and passive.
 An active solar home has an expensive array of panels; either photovoltaic for power generation or thermal solar for heat collection.
-Both are complicated systems that will likely include some moving parts that will eventually, without fail....fail.
+Both are complicated systems that will likely include some moving parts that will eventually, without fail.... fail.